Book an Appointment

 Bio:

-Dr Gayle Maloney is the Founder & Senior Clinical Psychologist at the Perth OCD Clinic, as well as an Associate Clinical Professor at Yale OCD Research Clinic.
+Dr Gayle Maloney is the Founder and Director of Training and Research at the Perth OCD Clinic, as well as an Associate Clinical Professor at Yale OCD Research Clinic.

 Gayle was awarded a Fulbright fellowship to establish an ongoing international research collaboration between the Perth OCD Clinic and Yale OCD Research Clinic.
 As a clinical academic, Gayle continues to work remotely for Yale University and currently teaches an annual class on treating complex clients in community psychiatry for 3rd and 4th year psychiatry residents and other allied health professionals.
 Gayle’s research interests focus on the development and testing of adjunct psychological techniques for treatment-resistant OCD, with a primary focus on imagery rescripting.
 Gayle has presented her research at national and international OCD conferences and has published OCD research in peer-reviewed journals.